When is the next General Election?

 But the last two Parliaments were not for a fixed term…

 That is right.
-That is the irony of the Fixed Term Parliaments Act.
+That was the irony of the Fixed Term Parliaments Act.
 It only once actually delivered a fixed term Parliament.

 Fixed term Parliaments were introduced in Britain as a consequence of the Liberal Democrat and Conservative coalition between 2010-15.
 The measure, and in particular its two thirds majority requirement, were designed to support a degree of certainty in the coalition’s tenure.